Datavault-UK/automate-dv-docs/docs/metadata.md

 | src_ldts      | The loaddate timestamp column of the record.              |
 | src_source    | The source column of the record.                          |

-An example of the metadata structure for a hub is:
+An example of the metadata structure for a stage model is:

 ```yaml tab='All variables'
 models: